Garbaz/match_type/README.md

 ## Performance

 With `opt-level` of at least `1`, e.g. in the default `release` profile, the whole expansion of `match_type` should be inlined away to the point that the assembly output is the same as if you had written the right hand side of the matching arm directly.
-I.e. `match_type` has zero production runtime overhead.
+I.e. `match_type` should have zero production runtime overhead.

 ## How?